sifive/block-pio-sifive/README.md

   makeTestProgramPlan programName cFiles
 ```

-Suppose we did not want to hardcode the pin number of being tested and we edited
+Suppose we did not want to hardcode the pin number being tested and we edited
 our test to look like this.
 ```c
 #include <pio/sifive_pio0.h>